provenance-io/provenance-docs/docs/learn/dapps/identity-verification/attribute-values.md

 A minimal attribute value example might be a customer or verification process reference ID.
 This ID can be used by a dApp or service to present to the identity provider when requesting user identity details.
-Alternatively, the identity provider could include a full URI for obtaining the identity data, provided the customer authorizes it.
+Alternatively, the identity provider could include a full URI for obtaining the identity data, provided the customer authorizes access.

 ## Handling Expiration Dates and Status Fields

 Most identity verification processes are valid for a limited time.
 It may seem logical to include an expiration date or status field in the attribute value, but this approach has downsides.
-Including an "expiration date" field relies on the consuming application to parse and respect the field.
-Similarly, incorporating a field for status or data state, such as "pending," "completed," or "expired," places the responsibility on applications to parse and respect these semantic values.
+Including an "expiration date" field relies on the consuming application remembering to parse and respect the field.
+Similarly, incorporating a field for status or data state, such as
+"pending," "completed," or "expired," places the responsibility on applications to parse and respect these semantic values.